Campaign Transmission Webhook

 Authentication

-Each request includes an X-API-Key header containing your unique API key.
-Validate this key on every request to ensure authenticity.
+Each request includes an X-API-Key header containing the aggregator API key you registered.
+Validate this key on every request.

 HMAC Signature Verification

-All requests include an x-hub-signature header containing an HMAC signature for request validation.
-This signature is critical for security and must be verified.
+Every request includes an x-hub-signature header containing an HMAC signature of the request body.
+Verifying this signature is critical for security.

-2. HMAC is computed using your shared secret key
+2. HMAC-SHA256 is computed over that payload using your shared secret key.

-3. The hash is converted to lowercase hexadecimal
+3. The hash is lowercase hexadecimal, prefixed with sha256=.

 AlgorithmHash LengthUse Case